matsuro-hadouken/doger/README.md

 ![dogecash.sh](https://user-images.githubusercontent.com/50751381/80302833-fe0a7400-879b-11ea-9ca4-6f3deb82d55f.png)

-_Script start download of the full chain snapshot, which can take a long time, depends on your internet connection, for modern VPS host should not take more then 1 minute or 2._
+_Script start download of the full chain snapshot, that can take a long time, depends on your internet connection, for modern VPS host should not take more than 1 minute or 2._

 **Start masternode:**